MystenLabs/walrus-docs/docs/sui-struct.md

 }
 ```

-A few public functions of the committee allow contracts to read Walrus meta-data:
+A few public functions of the committee allow contracts to read Walrus metadata:

 ```move
 /// Get epoch.
 Uses the committee to get the epoch.